Autumn Semester during COVID-19 — What you need to know

 Because singing in groups has been proven to pose a greater health risk, choirs will meet in a distance education format (online).
 The choral area will retain each individual choir — Chorale (formerly Symphonic Choir), Women's Glee Club, Men's Glee Club and University Chorus.
 Each choir is in the process of designing virtual choral experiences typical of each choir's identity — with experiences that will support the musical goals of both voice majors and non-music major members.

-Visit music.osu.edu/ensembles where ensemble details will be added througout July, including audition information and sign-up forms.
+Visit music.osu.edu/ensembles where ensemble details have been provided, including audition information and sign-up forms.

 Q: How will choirs work?

 A. The choir area will maintain each individual choir — Chorale (the new name of Symphonic Choir), University Chorus and both glee clubs.
-Each will meet at least twice a week: under current safety guidelines, these meetings will be online at the start of the Autumn semester.
-There may also be large group, combined choir experiences with guest artists.
+Each will meet at least twice a week; under current safety guidelines, these meetings will be online at the start of the Autumn semester.
+There may also be large-group, combined choir experiences with guest artists.
 Each choir will have its own curriculum and goals and each plans to create virtual performance experiences.
 The glee clubs also hope to retain the social and service aspects of their experience.
-Updates on the choirs pages of the website will appear soon.
+Updates on the choirs pages of the website are posted.
 And, we encourage you to recruit your friends.
-Notice of auditions, to be held online, will be posted soon.
+Notice of auditions, to be held online, are posted.

 Practice Rooms | Instruments | Lockers